 Lost pets are typically found within 2-3 miles of your home.
 Walk or drive around the area and periodically call out your pet's name.
 Don’t be afraid to ask people if they have seen your pet.

 If you have Craigslist in or near your area, it can be a great tool for helping get your pet home.
-Not sure how to post your lost pet on Craiglist?
+Be sure to also take advantage of apps like NextDoor and Facebook Marketplace.
+Not sure how to post your lost pet on Craigslist?
 Let us walk you through it!

 Step 6: Create awareness around town